tingamapuro04/Portfolio/README.md

 👤 **Author1**

 - GitHub: [@githubhandle](https://github.com/tingamapuro04)
+- Name : Adoyo Alphonce Mobutu

 ## Show your support

-Give a ⭐️ if you like this project!
+Give a ⭐️ if you like this project! and let me know of any issues that may even make it better.

 ## 📝 License

 This project is [MIT](./MIT.md) licensed.

+## Copyright
+© Adoyo M Alphonce.